Equipping Learners, Sharing Hope

 Our Summer Bridge to Success (SBS) Summer School Program is a combination of Summer School and Vacation Bible School (VBS).
 Students work on academics (math, reading, etc.) in the morning and engage in large motor and hands-on sectionals in the afternoon.
 Each week also focuses around a Bible story shared each day that connects to our overarching summer theme.
 At the end of the week, students attend a field trip.
 Volunteers are needed to help as teacher aids, sponsor field trips, and sponsor/serve lunch.

-Commitment: 1x/week or for a whole week at a time (June and July)
+Commitment: 1x/week or for a whole week (Monday through Thursday) at a time (June)

 Trinity First has several special events during the school year to engage families and promote community.
-These events include Fall Festival in October, Christmas Program in December, Community Health Fair in April, Musical in May, and Graduation in June.
+These events include Fall Festival in September, Christmas Program in December, Community Family Fair in April, Musical in May, and Graduation in June.
 Each event needs some type of set-up, clean-up, supervision, financial support, manpower, and more.
 Our musical also involves costume making if you have a gift in sewing.

 We are continually looking for educators who are willing to substitute for us!
 If you have a degree in education or once had a degree and are now retired, consider substituting in one of our Kindergaten 3 through 8th grade classrooms.